Converting 90 Inches to Centimeters: A complete walkthrough

 Beyond 90 Inches: Generalizing the Conversion

 The principles outlined above can be applied to convert any number of inches to centimeters.
-Simply multiply the number of inches by the conversion factor 2.54 centimeters/inch.
+In real terms, simply multiply the number of inches by the conversion factor 2.
+54 centimeters/inch.

 Frequently Asked Questions (FAQ)